 During the years following until the present Bryan has taught at various times in the Bahamas, Britain, Canada, Haiti, Israel, South Africa, Turkey, and the United States.
 From 1974 to 1979 he worked as education officer in the diocese of London, and from ’79 to 1983 as part time faculty and chaplain at the School of Education in the University of Exeter, where he completed his PhD.
 He began teaching at the University of the South in 1983.
 From 1991 to the present he has edited the Sewanee Theological Review (formerly the Saint Luke’s Journal of Theology), one of the only two Anglican journals of theological reflection at present published in the United States.
 In 2000 he was appointed to a chair, as C. K. Benedict Professor of New Testament at The University of the South.
 In 2006, Ellen Bradshaw Aitken of McGill University in Canada, his former student, edited Biblical Imagination: Essays in Honor of Christopher Bryan, a Festschrift on the occasion of his seventieth birthday.
 In October 2012, in recognition of his services to the church and the academy, the University of the South awarded him the degree of Doctor of Divinity, honoris causa.

 Now in “semi-retirement” (whatever that means) Bryan continues to write, both non-fiction and fiction, to teach, and to serve the church as a priest.
-His most important non-fiction books are The Resurrection of the Messiah (Oxford, 2011), Render to Caesar: Jesus, the Early Church, and the Roman Superpower (Oxford, 2005), the popular And God Spoke: The Authority of the Bible for the Church Today (Cowley, 2002) (which was among the books commended to the bishops at the 2008 Lambeth Conference) and most recently Listening to the Bible: The Art of Faithful Biblical Interpretation (Oxford, 2013), with an appendix on liturgical reading by his friend actor-director David Landon.
-Bryan’s novel, Siding Star, was published in December 2012, and in December 2012 was given a starred Kirkus review (the Kirkus star indicating “books of exceptional merit”).
+His most important non-fiction books are The Resurrection of the Messiah (Oxford, 2011), Render to Caesar: Jesus, the Early Church, and the Roman Superpower (Oxford, 2005), the popular And God Spoke: The Authority of the Bible for the Church Today (Cowley, 2002) (which was among the books commended to the bishops at the 2008 Lambeth Conference) and Listening to the Bible: The Art of Faithful Biblical Interpretation (Oxford, 2013), with an appendix on liturgical reading by his friend actor-director David Landon.
+Most recently he published Son of God: Reflections on a Tradition (Oxford, 2023), and he is currently working on a study provisionally called Mary of Nazareth: the Mother of Jesus as she was remembered by the Early Church.
+Bryan’s first novel, Siding Star, was published in December 2012, and in December 2012 was given a starred Kirkus review (the Kirkus star indicating “books of exceptional merit”).
 In December 2013 Siding Star was named to Kirkus Review’s Best Books of 2013.
-Peacekeeper, a sequel to Siding Star, was published in December 2013; a third in the series, Singularity, came out in December 2014; the fourth, A Habit of Death, in December 2015; the fifth, The Dogleg Murders, in October 2016; and a sixth, Black Ops, in October 2017.
+Peacekeeper, a sequel to Siding Star, was published in December 2013; a third in the series, Singularity, came out in December 2014; the fourth, A Habit of Death, in December 2015; the fifth, The Dogleg Murders, in October 2016; a sixth, Black Ops, in October 2017; and a seventh, Death at Sea in 2019.

 Among Bryan’s continuing personal delights, besides reading and writing, he lists cooking and eating with Wendy and friends; dogs; theatre, especially Shakespeare; and opera, especially of the eighteenth and early nineteenth century.
 He is, in a small way, an actor himself, and in the semi-professional setting of the University of the South’s Theatre department is particularly proud of having played Gloucester in King Lear, Boyet in Love’s Labours Lost, Peter Quince in A Midsummer Night’s Dream, Lord Lafew in All’s Well That Ends Well (February-March 2015), and most recently, the Narrator in Neil Simon’s The Good Doctor (October-November 2016).